BarryMolina/INFOST-490-Group-2-Capstone/README.md

 ```

 For more information see https://docs.github.com/en/get-started/using-github/github-flow NOTE: the above instructions does not go through creating a PR, but you may do so if you wish.

+## Deployment

+- Simply merge your changes into the main branch and push to GitHub.
+This will trigger a GitHub Action that automatically deploys your code to the production server.